goghino/aw_model/README.md

 automatically steer the aircraft to the predefined target destination based on the provided reference trajectory.
 Simulation results were subjected to a comparison with the analytical solution of the Ackerman drive for a tricycle vehicle and with turn radii specified in Airplane Characteristics for Airport Planning  issued by Boeing.
-Obtained results confirm high-precision real-time simulation.
+Obtained results confirmed high-precision real-time simulation.

 **USAGE:**